zowe/docs-site/docs/getting-started/user-roadmap-zowe-explorer.md

 The Zowe ecosystem is more than a collection of applications and extensions.
 An entire community exists to work on enhancements, help answer questions, and discuss plans for the future of the open source project.

-- Join the [**#zowe-explorer-vsce**](https://app.slack.com/client/T1BAJVCTY/CUVE37Z5F) Slack channel to ask questions, propose new ideas, and interact with the Zowe community.
+- Join the [**#zowe-explorer-vscode**](https://app.slack.com/client/T1BAJVCTY/CUVE37Z5F) Slack channel to ask questions, propose new ideas, and interact with the Zowe community.

 - You can join **Zowe Explorer squad meetings** to get involved.
-The meeting schedule is posted in the [Zowe calendar](https://lists.openmainframeproject.org/g/zowe-dev/calendar).
+The meeting schedule is posted in the [Zowe calendar](https://zoom-lfx.platform.linuxfoundation.org/meetings/zowe).

 - Read informative [**blog posts about Zowe**](https://medium.com/zowe) on Medium to explore use cases, best practices, and more.

 - **Discuss Zowe topics** in the [Open Mainframe Project community forums](https://community.openmainframeproject.org/c/zowe).

-- If you have an issue that is specific to Zowe Explorer, you can [**submit an issue**](https://github.com/zowe/zowe-explorer-vscode/issues/new/choose) in the `vscode-extension-for-zowe` repository on GitHub.
+- If you have an issue that is specific to Zowe Explorer, you can [**submit an issue**](https://github.com/zowe/zowe-explorer-vscode/issues/new/choose) in the `zowe-explorer-vscode` repository on GitHub.

 ## Zowe Conformance Program